 If you’re struggling to get into the Christmas spirit or heck even if you don’t celebrate Christmas, visiting any of the best Christmas Markets in Europe will instantly make you excited for the winter.

 And as someone who detests the months of January and February with every fiber of my being, visiting some of the best cities in Europe for Christmas in November and December lifts my spirits before it all goes to hell when the new year rolls around.
-Seriously does anyone like January, aka the longest and most miserable month of the entire year?
-Yeah, I didn’t think so.

 What to expect at some of the best Christmas markets in Europe